gregorywmorris/cdnow-customer-value/README.md

 Low-Value Customers:

 Improving Engagement: For low-spend customers, target them with special promotions, personalized offers, and new product announcements to increase their engagement and spending.
-Understanding Barriers: Conduct surveys or feedback mechanisms to understand why some customers have low spend despite previous engagement.
+Understanding Barriers: Conduct surveys or feedback mechanisms to understand why some customers have low spending despite previous engagement.
 Address these barriers to improve their purchasing behavior.

 High-Value Dormant Customers: